Memorial to the Murdered Jews of Europe

 Audio guides can be borrowed to provide translations of the exhibition texts in the following languages: French, Hebrew, Italian, Polish, Portuguese, Russian, Spanish. (see audio translation)

-Every 1st Sunday of the month there is a free guided tour in English at 2 p.m. and every 3rd Sunday of the month there is a free guided tour in German at 2 p.m.
+A free public guided tour in English is held every Saturday at 3 p.m.
 Group accompaniments can be booked in the following languages: German, English, French, Hebrew, Italian, Dutch, Polish, Russian, Spanish and many other languages on request. (see group tour)

 The leaflet for the memorial is available in 21 languages.